research-ag/hosty-live/README.md

 The web2 backend is a build system that can take frontend source code from a zip file or a GitHub URL, build the assets, and upload them into an asset canister.

-The web2 backend also performs canister management actions, reads cycle balances, registers custom domains and queries DNS records for the user.
+The web2 backend also registers custom domains and queries DNS records for the user.

-Note: Some of these actions will be moved to the frontend over time.

 #### Status proxy canister